Sung-Huan/ANNOgesic/docs/source/test_case.rst

         ANNOgesic

 ``-r`` is the folder of original fasta files.
-In ``-o`` you can assign the filename of output fasta and which strains you want to put in it.
+In ``-o`` you can assign the filename of output fasta and the strains you want to put in it.
 In our case, we call the first fasta file test_case1 and the second one test_case2.
 In test_case1 stores the fasta of NC_test.1 and test_case2 stores test_case2.
 Now we can check the retuls.